atanassov-anton/appfire-coding-task/README.md

-# How to use the jira-dumper-demo project
+# How to use the jira-dumper-mvp project
 1. Clone the git repo
-2. Build the jira-dumper-demo project with maven: `mvn clean install`
+2. Build the jira-dumper-mvp project with maven: `mvn clean install`
-3. From the root folder of the repo execute the single jar:
+3. To get the help of the single jar execute:
-  - for xml: `java -jar ".\jira-dumper-demo\target\jira-dumper-demo-1.0-SNAPSHOT-jar-with-dependencies.jar" xml`
+   - `java -jar .\jira-dumper-mvp\target\jira-dumper-mvp-1.0-SNAPSHOT-jar-with-dependencies.jar`
+4. Example execution of the single jar:
-  - for json: `java -jar ".\jira-dumper-demo\target\jira-dumper-demo-1.0-SNAPSHOT-jar-with-dependencies.jar"`
+   - `java -jar .\jira-dumper-mvp\target\jira-dumper-mvp-1.0-SNAPSHOT-jar-with-dependencies.jar json .\jira-dumper-mvp\target\ 10 34`

 # appfire-coding-task
 ## Requirements